The Real Housewives of Miami season 3

 The third season of The Real Housewives of Miami, an American reality television series, was broadcast on Bravo.
-It aired from August 12, 2013 until November 14, 2013 and was primarily filmed in Miami, Florida.
+It aired from August 12, 2013, until November 14, 2013, and was primarily filmed in Miami, Florida.
 Its executive producers are Matt Anderson, Nate Green and Andy Cohen.

 The Real Housewives of Miami focuses on the lives of Lea Black, Adriana De Moura, Alexia Echevarria, Lisa Hochstein and Joanna Krupa.
 It consisted of sixteen episodes.

+This season marked the final regular appearances of Lea Black and Adriana de Moura.
+It also marked the final appearance of Joanna Krupa.

 Production and crew

 A third season was confirmed when controversy arose when the production company, Purveyors of Pop, proposed using drones to film B-roll aerial shots.
 Season 3 was officially announced the renewal of The Real Housewives of Miami on April 2, 2013.
 The cast and the premiere date were officially revealed on June 24, 2013.
 The reunion for the third season was filmed in New York City on October 17, 2013, and later aired in two-parts.

 The season premiered with "Til Lies Do Us Part" on August 12, 2013, while the fourteenth episode "Mrs. Zago" served as the season finale, and was aired on November 4, 2013.
-It was followed by a two-part reunion special that aired on November 11, and November 14, 2013 which marked the conclusion of the season.
+It was followed by a two-part reunion special that aired on November 11, and November 14, 2013, which marked the conclusion of the season.
 Matt Anderson, Nate Green and Andy Cohen are recognized as the series' executive producers; it is produced and distributed by Purveyors of Pop.

 The third season is the last season of The Real Housewives of Miami to air and has not been on air until 2021.
-In an article published by Bravo's The Daily Dish on September 29, 2016, it stated that the Real Housewives of Miami had "ended".
+In an article published by Bravo's The Daily Dish on September 29, 2016, it stated that The Real Housewives of Miami had "ended".